jgchoti/vscode-git/README.md

 This repository is created to present how to use Git integration within Visual Studio Code.

+## Purpose

+This repo serves as a practical guide and presentation tool

 ## What’s Inside

 - How to initialize a Git repository in VS Code